jpgenari/even-and-odds/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjpgenari.github.io%2Feven-and-odds%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
 - Javascript
   - No errors were found when passing through the official [(JS Hint) validator](https://jshint.com/).
+  - There is only 1 warning related to 'function declared within a loop referencing outer scoped variable leading to confusing semantics' which is not an issue considering the small project size.
-  - There are a total of 40 warnings shown in JSHint, 38 warnings related related to variable 'let' only available on ES6 (esversion: 6); 1 warning related to 'trailing comma in argument lists' only available on ES8 (esversion: 8); and 1 warning related to 'function declared within a loop referencing outer scoped variable leading to confusing semantics' which is not an issue considering the small project size.
+  There are a total of 40 warnings shown in JSHint, 38 warnings related related to variable 'let' only available on ES6 (esversion: 6); 1 warning related to 'trailing comma in argument lists' only available on ES8 (esversion: 8); and 1 warning related to 'function declared within a loop referencing outer scoped variable leading to confusing semantics' which is not an issue considering the small project size.
     ![JS Hint](/assets/images/readme-jshint.png)
 - Accessibility
   - No error  were found when passing through the official [WAVE evaluation tool](https://wave.webaim.org/report#/https://jpgenari.github.io/even-and-odds/);